jicodes/operating-system-projects/linux-kernel-modules/project-1/project-1.md

 4. Verify the Module is Loaded:

 - After loading the kernel module, we can verify that it has been loaded successfully by checking the kernel log using the `dmesg` command.
-- Run `dmesg` in the terminal and look for log messages related to the module to ensure it was loaded without any errors.
+- Run `sudo dmesg -c` in the terminal and look for log messages related to the module to ensure it was loaded without any errors.

 5. Unload the Kernel Module: